Lytel History, Family Crest & Coats of Arms

 Early Origins of the Lytel family

 This web page shows only a small excerpt of our Lytel research.
-Another 162 words (12 lines of text) are included under the topic Early Lytel History in all our PDF Extended History products and printed products wherever possible.
+Another 225 words (16 lines of text) covering the years 1376, 1426, 1448, 1580 and are included under the topic Early Lytel History in all our PDF Extended History products and printed products wherever possible.

 Lytel Spelling Variations